In Exercises 27–38, evaluate each function at the given values of the independent variable and simplify. f(x) = |x+3|/|x + 3| b. f(-5)

 Vertical Line Test

-The vertical line test is a method used to determine if a graph represents a function.
+The vertical line test is a visual method used to determine if a graph represents a function.
 If any vertical line drawn through the graph intersects it at more than one point, the graph does not represent a function.
-This test is essential for visually assessing the relationship between x and y values in a graph.
+This test ensures that each input (x-value) corresponds to exactly one output (y-value).

 Recommended video: